phwestfall/ETL-project/README.md

 ## 2. Transform
+### Mortality Data
+A lot of filtering was done manually on the CDC website to select which data we wanted to include.
+There was also a record limit on how much data could be downloaded at once, so it took a few tries to narrow down our selections in order to download applicable information in one file.
+The file was downloaded as a txt and we were able to read it into the jupyter notebook with `read_csv` separated by tabs.

 ### Census Planning Database
 First, we removed all of the housing and demographic data to only identify the geographic identifiers.
 In examining the Census Planning Database, the census block group (12-digit census identifier) was incomplete for a majority of the rows.
 However, the other geographic identifiers (e.g., county code, tract number, block group number) were all correct, so by adding the necessary preceding zeros when needed (e.g., turning a county code of 1 to 001), we could build to the 12-digit census block group from that data.